madelsberger/pausebuffer/README.md

 time out after `n` "ticks" in the queue.
 (This is roughly equivalent to `n` seconds.)

-## Message Limit
+### Message Limit

-You can cahnge the rules for how many messages the bot is allowed to send in a given period of time.
+You can change the rules for how many messages the bot is allowed to send in a given period of time.

-WARNING: The purpose of pausebuffer is to keep your bot compliant with anti- spam measures.
+***WARNING:** The purpose of pausebuffer is to keep your bot compliant with anti-spam measures.
 At a bare minimum, it tries to avoid disconnects caused by sending messages too quickly.
 The applicable limit for your bot may be higher (e.g. if you run your bot on a mod account), so you have the ability to set looser restrictions in pausebuffer.
-But if you set pausebuffer's limits higher than the limits imposed by tmi, then your bot may experience unexpected disconnects.
+But if you set pausebuffer's limits higher than the limits imposed by tmi, then your bot may experience unexpected disconnects.*

 You can change both the number of messages your bot is allowed to send in a given period of time, and the period of time in which your bot is allowed to